Reem Kelani: Music

-In May 2008, Kelani produced and performed with Gaelic singer, Catriona Watt, a unique arrangement of traditional Gaelic and Palestinian songs for A’ Gharaids, a series of programmes looking at the state of Gaelic music.
-A’ Gharaids was made for BBC Alba, the Gaelic television channel and presented by Mary Ann Kennedy.
+In May 2008, Kelani produced and performed a unique arrangement of traditional Gaelic and Palestinian songs with Gaelic singer Catriona Watt. for A’ Gharaids, a series of programmes looking at the state of Gaelic music.
+A’ Gharaids was made for BBC Alba, the Gaelic television channel, and presented by Mary Ann Kennedy.
 The series was subsequently nominated for the Media Award in the MG ALBA Traditional Music Awards 2009.

-In October 2008, Kelani collaborated with the Portuguese Fado singer, Liana, on a special commission for Musicport Festival, Whitby, entitled "From Palestine to Portugal".
+In October 2008, Kelani collaborated with the Portuguese Fado singer, Liana, on a special commission for the Musicport Festival, Whitby, entitled "From Palestine to Portugal".
 The project was funded by the Calouste Gulbenkian Foundation and Visiting Arts.
 It involved the mixing of Palestinian and Portuguese poetry, the verse of Mahmoud Darwish and Jose Saramago, and Arabic and Portuguese voices.
 The production was later reprised in a performance at the Tabernacle W11 in December 2009.

 Kelani's work has adopted a notable profile in Turkey.
-She first performed in Turkey in June 2005 at the Cemal Resit Rey Concert Hall, as part of Istanbul municipality's conference on "Women from the Middle East".
+She first performed in Turkey in June 2005 at the Cemal Resit Rey Concert Hall, as part of Istanbul municipality's conference on "Women from the Middle East."
 This was followed, in November 2008, by her concert at the Babylon Club in Istanbul, on the occasion of the British Council's visiting "Lure of the East" exhibition of Orientalist painting at the Pera Museum.
-For this concert, Kelani and her trio were joined by Selim Sesler, the legendary Turkish gypsy clarinettist, and they performed a range of songs from Kelani's Palestinian and Egyptian repertoire.
+For this concert, Kelani and her trio were joined by Selim Sesler, the legendary Turkish gypsy clarinetist, and they performed a range of songs from Kelani's Palestinian and Egyptian repertoire.

 Among the audience that day was Osman Kavala, the Turkish philanthropist and founder of Anadolu Kültür.
-He saw a natural partnership between Kelani, with her representation of Palestinian culture, and Kardes Turkuler, which is one of the musical arms of the collective organisation BGST.
+He saw a natural partnership between Kelani, with her representation of Palestinian culture, and Kardes Turkuler, which is one of the musical arms of the collective organization BGST.
 And so Kelani performed as a special guest with Kardes Turkuler at their June 2009 concert in the Turkcell Kuruçeşme Arena, Istanbul.

-In October 2009, Kelani also performed with her Anglo-Syrian band at a major women’s festival in Nusaybin in south east Turkey.
+In October 2009, Kelani also performed with her Anglo-Syrian band at a major women’s festival in Nusaybin, southeast Turkey.

 Kelani’s association with Kardes Turkuler continued in April 2014 with a joint concert at TIM Maslak in Istanbul which attracted considerable interest in the Turkish media.

 Alongside her performances with her own musicians, Kelani is a member of The Anti-Capitalist Roadshow.
 It is a collective of singers and songwriters comprising Frankie Armstrong, Roy Bailey (folk singer), Robb Johnson, Sandra Kerr, Grace Petrie, Leon Rosselson, Janet Russell, Peggy Seeger, Jim Woodland, plus socialist magician, Ian Saville.